learn-co-curriculum/dsc-spark-dataframes/README.md

 > Spark SQL is a Spark module for structured data processing.
 Unlike the basic Spark RDD API, the interfaces provided by Spark SQL provide Spark with more information about the structure of both the data and the computation being performed.

 Spark SQL has both a SQL interface and a DataFrame interface.
-We will primarily use the DataFrame interface but it's useful to be aware of both.
+You will primarily use the DataFrame interface but it's useful to be aware of both.

 ### Understanding SparkSession

-In the previous lessons, we were using the Unstructured API and therefore we connected to Spark using a SparkContext.
-Here, we will be using SparkSession instead ([documentation here](https://spark.apache.org/docs/latest/api/python/pyspark.sql.html)), which is actually wrapped around a SparkContext under the hood.
+Here, you will be using SparkSession instead ([documentation here](https://spark.apache.org/docs/latest/api/python/reference/pyspark.sql/api/pyspark.sql.SparkSession.sparkContext.html)), which is actually wrapped around a SparkContext under the hood.
 SparkSession is designed for interacting with high-level Spark SQL data structures (e.g. DataFrames) whereas SparkContext is design with interacting with low-level Spark Core data structures (e.g. RDDs).

-A SparkSession is created using a *builder* pattern ([documentation here](https://spark.apache.org/docs/latest/api/python/reference/api/pyspark.sql.SparkSession.html)) and its conventional name is `spark`:
+A SparkSession is created using a *builder* pattern ([documentation here](https://spark.apache.org/docs/latest/api/python/reference/pyspark.sql/api/pyspark.sql.SparkSession.html)) and its conventional name is `spark`:

 ```python